caltechlibrary/dataset/docs/reframe.md

 reframe
 =======

-This command replace the current keys/objects in a frame based on the new keys provided.
+This command replaces the current keys/objects in a frame based on the new keys provided.

 In the following example the frame name is \"f1\", the collection is